rinktel-git/bsam-chatbot/ui/README.md

 The beta.SAM chatbot implements a BSAMChatbotService which calls the Amazon Web Services (AWS) hosted API service.

-### Security - Input Sanitization

-Chat messages from the user and from the chatbot response are sanitized before being rendered on the UI via the Angular DomSanitizer.
-This is a security feature that sanitizes values so they are safe to use when displaying the messages.
-This is achieved by using the [innerHTML] tag.

 ### Standards and Readability

 The project uses the @gsa-sam/sam-styles and U.S. Web Design System (USWDS) packages.
 All style classes used are from sam-styles and USWDS with no inline style tags.
 Icons used are from the sam-styles and FontAwesome libraries.